e3modelling/OPEN-PROM/Tutorials/08_Troubleshooting Guide Setting Up Git and Visual Studio Code for GitHub.md

 Encountering issues during the setup process of Git and Visual Studio Code for GitHub is common.
 Follow these simple steps to troubleshoot and resolve common problems.

+**Warning:**
+It is recommended to follow the tutorial 04_GAMS error codes for errors relating to running the GAMS model.

 ## Issue 1: Git Installation Failure

 ### Symptom: